heimseiten/contao-custom-swiper-bundle/README.md

 # contao-custom-swiper-bundle

-Adds many different settings to the slider.
+Adds many different settings to the Contao slider (swiper).